BradySheehan/wesad_experiments/readme.md

 Nvidia jetson TX2:
 batch_size = 32, 4, 2
 .. performance seems pretty slow.., even when attempting to use Jetson TX2 Cuda stuff.
-The acc is less, I'm not sure why yet.
+The acc is less, not sure why yet.
+With a batch size of 4, and one epoch, we get results of approximately 82% validation accuracy.
+Still not as good as on windows.

 ## Future Work